Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // TRAITOR TEAM SETTINGS
 ttt_traitor_vision_enable                   0       // Whether members of the traitor team can see other members of the traitor team (including Glitches) through walls via a highlight effect

+// Traitor
+ttt_traitor_phantom_cure                    0       // Whether to allow the traitor to buy the phantom exorcism device which can remove a haunting phantom.
+Server must be restarted for changes to take effect

 // Impersonator
 ttt_impersonator_damage_penalty             0       // Damage penalty that the impersonator has before being promoted (e.g. 0.5 = 50% less damage)
 ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with